wilr/silverstripe-facebookconnect/README.md

  * Loads and setups Facebook Connect for Single Sign on via the Javascript SDK

- * Authenticates users visiting the site - if they are logged into Facebook then you can access there information via the following controls.
+ * Authenticates users visiting the site - if they are logged into Facebook then you can access their information via the following controls.
 You can also optionally set whether to save visitors information as members on your site (for example if you need to cache their information)